fable-compiler/Fable/docs/source/docs/interacting.md

 With Fable, you can use union types to define these options in a more static-safe and F#-idiomatic manner.
-The union cases of a type with the `KeyValueList` attribute act as a key value pair, so they should have a single data field.
-(If there's no data field the value is assumed to be `true`.)
+The union cases of a type with the `KeyValueList` attribute act as a key value pair, so they should have a single data field (if there's no data field the value is assumed to be `true`).
 When Fable encounters a **list** of such an union type, it will compile it as a plain JS object.